GREEKC/hackathon-marseille/README.md

 - Lunch 25th April: we will have lunch at the Campus Restaurant (provided by the local organisers).
 - Lunch 26th April: we will have lunch at the Campus Restaurant for an estimated price of 8 euros.

-## Social event

-The social event (Thursday April 25 PM) is a hike to the [Calanque de Sugiton](http://www.calanques13.com/en/calanque-sugiton.html) (it is of course free of charge), starting from the campus Luminy.
-This includes a ~40 minutes walk from Luminy to the Calanques, and ~50' for the way back.